razorpay/blade/packages/blade/src/components/Popover/_decisions/decisions.md

 </Popover>
 ```

-**Conclusion:** We should go ahead with Flexible API because even if we go with constrained API, users will anyway still be able to pass React.ReactNode as `footerContent` and could just skip the `footerActions` altogether.
+**Conclusion:** We will go ahead with Flexible API as this will mostly be controlled by design and design has the slots and permutations and combinations in place of what is allowed and what is disallowed.

 ## References